For 8 days in November 2017 I lay in a hospital bed basically writhing in pain.

 Not Quite The Room With A View

-Each one wanted to poke and prod me, take blood, test out my leg movement and the worst part of all was that each one wanted a different kind of CT Scan, xray, ultrasound and MRI.
+Each one wanted to poke and prod me, take blood, test out my leg movement and the worst part of all, was each one wanted a different kind of CT Scan, xray, ultrasound and MRI.
+The effort required for each test was beyond exhausting!

 Finally Some Good News…But Not For Long!